A woman gardening with a gracefully aging golden retriever

 Myth #3: You’ll be stuck with the same mortgage payment forever

 If you’re hesitant to buy a house when interest rates are high, you’re not alone.
-As of April 3rd, 2024, the national average for a 30-year mortgage was 7.05%.6 However, if you have the savings, a good credit score, and are ready for the commitment of buying a home, don’t let high-interest rates be the one thing holding you back from buying a home.
+As of March 18, 2026, the national average for a 30-year mortgage was 6.27%.5 However, if you have the savings, a good credit score, and are ready for the commitment, don’t let high-interest rates be the one thing holding you back from buying a home.
 You don’t have to be stuck with high rates for the next 30 years – refinancing is a viable option to lower interest rates and term loans.
 When you refinance your loan, you replace your current mortgage with an entirely new loan.
-This can be done with your current lender or a First Financial Loan Officer.
-When you refinance, you could lower you interest rate, lower your monthly payment, decrease your loan’s term, change from an adjustable-rate to a fixed-rate mortgage, and more.
+When you refinance, you could lower your interest rate, lower your monthly payment, decrease your loan’s term, change from an adjustable-rate to a fixed-rate mortgage, and more.